cleanzr/dblink/README.md

 Note that the config file specifies that the output will be saved in the `./examples/RLdata500_results/` (or `./examples/RLdata10000_results`) directory.

+## Contact
+If you encounter problems, please [open an issue](https://github.com/ngmarchant/dblink/issues) on GitHub.
+You can also contact the main developer by email `<GitHub username> <at> gmail.com`

 ## License
 GPL-3